HewlettPackard/Rancher-on-SimpliVity/docs-src/playbooks/playbooks-overview.md

 ## Initial deployment

-The main entry point for the OpenShift on SimpliVity Ansible playbooks is:
+The main entry point for the Rancher on SimpliVity Ansible playbooks is:

 - `site.yml` for initial deployment